-If your organism cannot be found in the database CONGRATULATIONS, you may have found an invasive species and now must report your discovery.
-One way you can report your discovery is by going to the USGS Nonindigenous Aquatic Species Sighting Report Form which will send an email report of your discovery.
+If your organism cannot be found in the database congratulations!
+You may have found an invasive species and now must report your discovery!
+One way you can do so is by going to the USGS Nonindigenous Aquatic Species Sighting Report Form which will send an email report of your discovery.

 Guidelines revised based on input of members of the Great Lakes Panel (April 2010) and members of the Great Lakes Panel Information/Education Committee (June 2010)

 *Regulations vary by state and region.
 Please check for local laws and guidelines before operating in unfamiliar waters.

 Approval Pending by: Great Lakes Panel on Aquatic Nuisance Species

 Before launching…before leaving: